 54 of 229 Rajya Sabha MPs have declared pending criminal cases against them

-New Delhi, July 22: Out of the 229 Rajya Sabha MPs analysed, 54(24%) Rajya Sabha MPs have declared criminal cases against themselves.
+New Delhi, July 22: Out of the 229 Rajya Sabha MPs analysed, 54(24 per cent) Rajya Sabha MPs have declared criminal cases against themselves.

-28(12%) Rajya Sabha MPs have declared serious criminal cases.
+28(12 per cent) Rajya Sabha MPs have declared serious criminal cases.
 One Rajya Sabha MP namely Bhonsle Shrimant Chh.
 Udayanraje Pratapsinghmaharaj (BJP) from Maharashtra has declared cases related to murder (IPC section 302).

 4 Rajya Sabha MPs have declared cases related to attempt to murder (IPC Section 307) says a report by the Association for Democratic Reforms.